Odum Kuthira Chaadum Kuthira: Production

 Principal photography began on 29 April 2024 in Ernakulam.
 The filming continues in Chennai.
 The final schedule shoot began on 9 December 2024 at Bengaluru.
 Film shooting in Bengaluru took place at Whitefield's Delhi Public School and Nexus Shantiniketan Mall.

 Release

 Theatrical

-Odum Kuthira Chaadum Kuthira was release on 29 August 2025 coinciding Onam festival.
+Odum Kuthira Chaadum Kuthira was released on 29 August 2025 coinciding Onam festival.

 Distribution

 Central Films acquired the distribution of the film in Kerala and AP International bagged the rights for the rest of India release.

 Home media

 The post theatrical streaming rights of the have been acquired by Netflix and started releasing on September 26th.
+The satellite rights of the film is owned by Asianet.

 Reception

 The film received mostly negative reviews from critics.

 The Times of India described the film as "an incohesive rom-com," criticising the lack of chemistry between the leads and noting that "every single character… seems to be written in with a mental disorder, without explanation."
 The reviewer rated it 1.5 out of 5.
 The Indian Express called it "2025’s most disappointing Malayalam film," arguing that Fahadh Faasil was ill-suited for the role and that his comedic attempts felt contrived.
 The review described the film as an "empty vessel" lacking emotional depth or chemistry.

 India Today described the film as "an absurd romantic comedy that struggles to find its footing," stating that "even Fahadh Faasil isn't able to elevate it" and warning that it "bores you so much that you contemplate walking out of the theatre."
 The Week similarly criticised the film as "unfunny, disjointed and messy," stating that Fahadh Faasil was "miscast" in the lead role.
 The Hindu noted the film's attempt at absurdist comedy but found it ultimately unsuccessful, calling it a "quirky experiment that rarely lands."